Innovatoriet/Innovatoriet/3dprinters/README.md

 To use PrusaSlicer, follow [this guide](#installing-prusa-slicer) to install and [this guide](#installing-config-bundles) to import the required settings.
 After following the install and setup guides, its recomended to follow [this guide](#test-print) to get something going right away without to much effort.

-### OctoPrint
+### PrusaConnect
-OctoPrint is a web based control panel for 3d printers.
-It works over the local network and can control most asspects of the 3d printer.
-Normal members usualy never interact directly with the OctoPrint controll panel but it is used to allow print jobs to be sent over network instead of using an SD card.
+PrusaConnect is a web based control panel for 3d printers made by prusa. :

 ## Test print
 Haven't printed on innovatoriet before and want to test?
 Follow this guide to print your first part